-- Category: You can show the product categories.
+- Category: Show product categories.

-- Tags: This shows the product tags (if any).
+- Tags: Display product tags (if any).

 After clicking the Save button, a shortcode will appear.
 Copy the shortcode and paste it into any text editor.

-Display Widget Sidebar Filter
+Step 5: Display Widget Sidebar Filter

-To display the WooCommerce Product Filter on a sidebar, you need to go to your admin dashboard’s side panel and navigate to Appearance >> Widget.
-Drag and drop a WooCommerce widget on the sidebar dropdown option.
-It will then show on all pages and posts where you have the sidebar available.
+To display the WooCommerce Product Filter in a sidebar, you need to go to the admin dashboard side panel and navigate to Appearance > Widget.
+Drag and drop a WooCommerce widget in the sidebar drop-down option.
+This will appear on all pages and posts where you have the sidebar is visible.